-- 1. Incident is reported to Campus Safety.
+- 1. Incident is reported to Campus Safety or another "responsible employee".
 Supportive measures will be offered. - 2.
 Complainant has the right to file a formal complaint.
-In lieu of that, Campus Safety and the Title IX Coordinator will determine if a formal complaint will be filed on behalf of the College. - 3.
-Interim Actions:
+In lieu of that, Campus Safety and the Title IX Coordinator will determine if a formal complaint will be filed on behalf of the College.

+3. Interim Actions:

-Students - The Dean of Students (or designee) has the discretion to take actions, up to and including temporarily removing a respondent from the College's education program or activity on an emergency basis, provided that the College:
+The Dean of Students (or designee) has the discretion to take actions, up to and including temporarily removing a respondent student from the College's education program or activity on an emergency basis.
+The Director of Human Resources or designee has the discretion to take actions, up to and including, temporarily placing a respondent employee on an administrative leave of absence from the College or restricting the respondent employee from specific facilities on an emergency basis.
+The above discretion may be undertaken provided that the College: